prateekchhikara/prateekchhikara.github.io/_pages/about.md

 <br>

 <p style='text-align: justify; font-size: 16px;'>
 As a Master of Science graduate in Computer Science at USC, I bring a wealth of experience and knowledge to the table.
 With <b>3+ years of professional experience</b> as a full-stack Data Scientist in the real-estate industry, I am well-versed in advanced analytics, machine learning, language modeling, and computer vision.
-My expertise in these areas, combined with my ability to solve complex problems through data, has led to the publication of more than 20 research papers in top-tier conferences and journals with <b>over 500 citations</b>.
+My expertise in these areas, combined with my ability to solve complex problems through data, has led to the publication of more than 20 research papers in top-tier conferences and journals with <b>over 700 citations</b>.
 </p>

 <p style='text-align: justify; font-size: 16px;'>
-<b>Conferences/Workshops:</b> ACL, NeurIPS, WACV, ECML, KCap, CODS-COMAD, GLOBECOM, MOBICOM, etc.<br>
+<b>Conferences/Workshops:</b> ICML, ACL, NeurIPS, WACV, ECML, KCap, CODS-COMAD, GLOBECOM, MOBICOM, etc.<br>
 <b>Journals:</b> IEEE Internet of Things, Elsevier Future Generation Computer Systems, IEEE Transactions on Network and Service Management, etc.
 </p>